monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

   - Trying a little iphone prototype, built around the new week structure.
 Each day is broken into morning / afternoon / evening focus areas.
 Right now it puts whatever my current theme is on the app display
   - If I find it useful this week then might add Widget + Live Activity
   - Swift packages handled in Cursor; Xcode for UI wiring and device deployment.
-  - Still annoying to wrangle the Apple dev stack, but I’m getting better at working around it.
+  - Still annoying to wrangle the Apple dev stack, but I'm getting better at working around it.

 - **Quilt**

-  - Didn’t touch code this week — paused while my head was in other systems.
+  - Didn't touch code this week — paused while my head was in other systems.
   - Spent time this week messing with the memory back workflow, so it'll be interesting to pick this back up next week.

 ---

 ## Thinking & Reflection

 - Even small rituals shift how I approach the week.
-The cadence system is helping, even if I’m still adapting to it.
+The cadence system is helping, even if I'm still adapting to it.
-- The “detox day” in the middle of the week (Wednesday) was key — space to not push anything forward.
+- The "detox day" in the middle of the week (Wednesday) was key — space to not push anything forward.
 - Energy levels are currently unpredictable -- stress and allergies are dragging me down.
 Having thematic focus will hopefully help me find more balance.
 - LLMs don't work when I'm being distractable and not clearly explaining myself.